-The gene variation can slightly increase the exposure to siponimod.
-However, the effect is too small to expect any impact on efficacy or adverse reactions
+The genetic variation can slightly increase the exposure to siponimod.
+However, the effect is too small to expect any impact on efficacy or adverse effects.

-- Gardin A et al. Siponimod pharmacokinetics, safety, and tolerability in combination with the potent CYP3A4 inhibitor itraconazole in healthy subjects with different CYP2C9 genotypes.
-Eur J Clin Pharmacol 2019;75:1565-74. - SmPC Mayzent (NL en VS).

-Theoretically, the risk of adverse reactions is increased, as the gene variation results in higher plasma concentrations of siponimod.

-- use 50% of the normal maintenance dose - reconsider the choice and the potential benefit of siponimod if the patient is also using a moderate CYP3A4 inducer, such as modafinil, or a strong CYP3A4 inducer For this gene variation, a moderate or strong CYP3A4 inducer results in a reduction in the exposure of siponimod by 49%, according to a pharmacokinetic model.

-- Gardin A et al. Siponimod pharmacokinetics, safety, and tolerability in combination with the potent CYP3A4 inhibitor itraconazole in healthy subjects with different CYP2C9 genotypes.
+- 1. Gardin A et al. Siponimod pharmacokinetics, safety, and tolerability in combination with the potent CYP3A4 inhibitor itraconazole in healthy subjects with different CYP2C9 genotypes.
 Eur J Clin Pharmacol 2019;75:1565-74. - 2.
 SmPC Mayzent (NL en VS).

+Theoretically, the risk of adverse effects in increased, as the genetic variation results in higher plasma concentrations of siponimod.

+- use 50% of the normal maintenance dose - reconsider the choice and the potential benefit of siponimod if the patient is also using a moderate CYP3A4 inducer, such as modafinil

+For this genetic variation, a moderate CYP3A4 inducer results in a reduction in the exposure of siponimod by 49%, according to a pharmacokinetic model

+- Gardin A et al. Siponimod pharmacokinetics, safety, and tolerability in combination with the potent CYP3A4 inhibitor itraconazole in healthy subjects with different CYP2C9 genotypes.
+Eur J Clin Pharmacol 2019;75:1565-74.
+SmPC Mayzent (NL en VS).

-The gene variation can slightly increase the exposure to siponimod.
-However, the effect is too small to expect any impact on efficacy or adverse reactions.
+The genetic variation can slightly increase the exposure to siponimod.
+However, the effect is too small to expect any impact on efficacy or adverse effects.